-- 1.1 Further to previous agreements at People and Communities Committee, this report provides the agreed update on antisocial behaviour in parks and open spaces covering the April July 2018 period. - 1.2 At previous meetings, Members further agreed that initial work would be focussed on Falls Park/City Cemetery, Orangefield Park/Avoniel Park, Marrowbone, Dunville and Ballysillan.

-2.1 The Committee is asked to:
+- "1.0 Purpose of Report or Summary of Main Issues - 1.1 Further to previous agreements at People and Communities Committee, this report provides the agreed update on antisocial behaviour in parks and open spaces covering the April July 2018 period. - 1.2 At previous meetings, Members further agreed that initial work would be focussed on Falls Park/City Cemetery, Orangefield Park/Avoniel Park, Marrowbone, Dunville and Ballysillan. - 2.0 Recommendation - 2.1 The Committee is asked to: